kr55/ssiscataloger/faq.md

 **Can I migrate SSIS Catalog objects on the same server but in different folders?**

 You can select the same source and target server on the screens and choose different folders.

+**Can I migrate the SSIS project configuration to the new SSISDB without migrating the project?**

+It is possible to migrate SSIS project parameter values and environment configuration without migrating the project itself by using the 'Migrate only configuration' setting.
+However, if the target does not already have the project, the wizard will also migrate the project definition.

 **Is this tool capable of migrating .NET script tasks?**